async_postgres/pg_connection/simple_query

 Schedule a best-effort CancelRequest without waiting.
 For use in timeout handlers.

-Assert that the connection is in csReady state.
-Raises PgConnectionError otherwise.
+Assert that the connection is in csReady before starting an operation.

 proc checkSessionAttrs(conn: PgConnection; attrs: TargetSessionAttrs): Future[